tuna/opentuna/README.md

 # or deploy with existing EFS filesystem
 npx cdk deploy OpenTunaStack -c vpcId=<existing vpc Id> -c fileSystemId=<existing filesystem id>

+# deploy with domain name and use Route53 as DNS resolver
+npx cdk deploy OpenTunaStack -c vpcId=<existing vpc Id> -c domainName=<domain name of site> -c domainZone=<public hosted zone of your domain in Route53>
 ```

 Docker image for content server is automatically built and published.
 You can build and publish to ecr manually: